xiph/rav1e/doc/PROFILING.md

 ## Cargo integrations

-There are multiple integrations with `cargo` that simplify a lot your life.
+There are multiple integrations with `cargo` that simplify your life a lot .

 ## Flamegraph
 [flamegraph](https://github.com/ferrous-systems/flamegraph) works in any